kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

   END LOOP;
 END;

-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-73
 The procedure GRANT_RAISES applies an increase across the board to all employees.
 It loops through all employee records, and the INCREASE_WAGE procedure is called with each iteration.
 The procedure is called without the use of the EXEC keyword since it is being invoked by another procedure rather than directly from the SQL*Plus command line.
-4-6.
-Creating Functions Within a Procedure or Code Block Problem
+## 4-6.
+Creating Functions Within a Procedure or Code Block
+Problem
 You want to create some functions within a stored procedure.
 You want the functions to be local to the procedure, available only from the procedure’s code block.